Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole

 The second important change in $V_{eff}(r;L)$ occurs when its maximum reach the asymptotic value $1/2$.
-For that value of $L=4$, the trajectories can escape to infinity and the phase space has a transition from bounded to unbounded.
-Analogously, we calculate the Lagrangian descriptor for initial conditions in the canonical plane $r$--$p_r$ and two constant values of $L$, one value slightly smaller than the critical value and other chosen value slightly bigger see Fig.\ref{LD_L_E} panels c) and d).
-In Fig. \ref{LD_L_E} d), we can see the external branches of invariant manifolds $W^{s/u}(\gamma_L)$ go to infinity.
+For example if $L=4$, the trajectories can escape to infinity and the phase space has a transition from bounded to unbounded.
+Analogously, we calculate the Lagrangian descriptor for initial conditions in the canonical plane $r$--$p_r$ and two constant values of $L$, one value slightly smaller than the critical value and other chosen value slightly bigger, see Fig. \ref{LD_L_E} panels c) and d).
+In Fig. \ref{LD_L_E} d), we can see the external branches of invariant manifolds $W^{s/u}(\gamma_L)$ going to infinity.

-Now, we consider the Lagrangian descriptor evaluated on initial conditions in the plane $r$--$p_r$ with the value of $E$ constant and the initial component of the momentum $p_\theta =0$.
-Let us remark that for these calculations the value of $L$ is determined by the other initial conditions and changes from point to point in the next plots.
-The Fig. \ref{fig:ld_E=cst_a=0} shows the results for 4 different values of $E$ or equivalently $E_{eff}$.
+Now, we consider the Lagrangian descriptor evaluated on initial conditions in the plane $r$---$p_r$ with the initial component of the momentum $p_\theta=0$ and the value of the energy $E$ also constant.
+Let us remark that for these calculations the value of $L$ is determined by the other initial conditions and its value changes from point to point in the next plots.
+The Fig. \ref{fig:ld_E=cst_a=0} shows the results for 4 different values of $E$ or equivalently the effective energy $E_{eff}$.